gr1d99/user_class/README.md

 # user
 ------

-This repository contains a minimal python oop implementation of a `user` class, contributions are welcomed.
+This repository contains a minimal python OOP implementation of a `user` class, contributions are welcomed.